 If your water heater works fine but it is not producing enough hot water, there is a problem.
 The water heater should have 75% hot water capacity.
 So when the demand is more than the capacity, it exceeds the ability of the water heater to produce enough hot water.
 A few solutions to this problem is limiting the length of hot water usage when showering and/or replacing a high-flow to low-flow showerhead to save hot water.
 Additionally, if it doesn’t exceed the capacity but still produces less hot water than is used to or should be, one or both heating elements may be broken.

 Turning down the temperature on the hot water thermostat dial to a cooler setting is the first step to do when your water becomes too hot and allow the water to cool down.
-Temperature pressure relief valve may have been incorrectly installed or broken since it should be releasing excessive pressure from steam buildup.
+The temperature-pressure relief valve may have been incorrectly installed or broken since it should be releasing excessive pressure from steam buildup.